 I feel completely rejuvenated for Spring Quarter.
 For once, everything seems to be going well.
-Kendal and I are back on track, and so is Michael and I. My classes are also going well and Janice and I are closer than ever.
+Kendal and I are back on track, and so are Michael and I. My classes are also going well and Janice and I are closer than ever.
 I honestly never thought I would be close to anyone other than Abby, but Janice has really changed all that.
 That doesn’t mean, I don’t still think about Abby, I just don’t as much as I used to.

 One thing I do like about Janice is that she has gotten me into exercising more often.
 We have decided to make it a pact to work out in the gym together twice a week.
 Granted Janice exercises practically every day, but at least I can join in sometimes.